Locker Room Surveillance

 Children Filmed by Pinhole Camera in Locker Room

 While technology has made our lives easier in many ways, it’s also created new problems.
-Other than the texting while driving epidemic, the ability to record people without their knowledge might be the biggest safety hazard created by new technology.
+The ability to record people without their knowledge might be one of the biggest safety hazards created by new technology.
 Virtually every cell phone on the market has a camera capable of taking discrete photos, and the large majority can record video as well.
 In fact, many phones are now capable of streaming live video footage.

 At West Bend, this issue has been on our radar for years, so we published an article several years ago recommending that all electronics be banned from locker rooms.
 While we continue to stand behind this recommendation, it’s clear that this policy only addresses recording devices that can be observed.
 What about concealed recording devices?

 A quick search on Amazon shows hundreds of relatively inexpensive and easily concealable recording devices.
 There are recording devices that can be hidden in buttons, watches, glasses, necklaces, and almost anywhere else you can think of.
 Devices like these make it difficult to protect people from being recorded without their consent, especially in locker rooms.